Sand casting: Basic process

+Molten metal in a crucible poured into sand form, with surface oxidation and residue typical of the casting process.

 Components

 Patterns

-From the design, provided by a designer, a skilled pattern maker builds a pattern of the object to be produced, using wood, metal, or a plastic such as expanded polystyrene.
+From the design, a pattern maker builds a pattern of the object to be produced, using wood, metal, or a plastic such as expanded polystyrene.
 Sand can be ground, swept or strickled into shape.
 The metal to be cast will contract during solidification, and this may be non-uniform due to uneven cooling.
 Therefore, the pattern must be slightly larger than the finished product, a difference known as contraction allowance.
 Different scaled rules are used for different metals, because each metal and alloy contracts by an amount distinct from all others.
 Patterns also have core prints that create registers within the molds into which are placed sand cores.
 Such cores, sometimes reinforced by wires, are used to create under-cut profiles and cavities which cannot be molded with the cope and drag, such as the interior passages of valves or cooling passages in engine blocks.

 Paths for the entrance of metal into the mold cavity constitute the runner system and include the sprue, various feeders which maintain a good metal 'feed', and in-gates which attach the runner system to the casting cavity.
 Gas and steam generated during casting exit through the permeable sand or via risers, which are added either in the pattern itself, or as separate pieces.